evykassirer/notes/cs365/README.md

 ### A non-regular language

-Thesis 1: Decision problems = languages (check ---- did we prove this***??)
+Thesis 1: Decision problems = languages

 Thesis 2: "Solving" = recognizable by FA

-L = {0^n 1^n : n >= 0}
+but...

-- Theorem: L is not regular
+#### Theorem: L = {0^n 1^n : n >= 0} is not regular

-- Tool for proof: pigeonhole principle
+Tool for proof: pigeonhole principle

 - if I have n pigeons and I put them in m boxes for any m < n, at least one box contains more than one pigeon

-- Proof:
+Proof:
 - by contradiction
 - assume there is a DFA M with m states that recognizes L. Consider the states in M for r0, r1, ..., rm reached after reading epsilon, 0, 00, 000 ...
 0^m
 - by the pigeonhole principle, there exist 0 <= k < l <=m such that rk = rl
- - so M is in the same state after reading O^k and 0^l.
-So it must also be in the same state after reading 0^k w and 0^l w for any string w in {0,1}*.
+- so M is in the same state after reading 0^k and 0^l.
+So it must also be in the same state after reading `0^k w` and `0^l w` for any string w in {0,1}*.
 - but then consider w = 1^k.
-Then M either accepts or rejects both 0^k 1^k and 0^l 1^k.
+Then M either accepts or rejects both `0^k 1^k` and `0^l 1^k`.
 In either case, M does not recognize L.
- - =><= (contradiction)
+- =><= (symbol Eric likes to use to say contradiction)
 - done

 ### Pumping lemma